Supreme Court Decision on Water Leakage from Upper Floor Flats

 • Duty of Lower Floor Owner: Conversely, the owner of the lower floor flat is obligated to promptly notify the upper floor owner of any water leakage issues and take reasonable measures to prevent further damage.
 This may involve sealing cracks, installing waterproofing solutions, or seeking legal recourse if necessary.

-• Legal Recourse: In cases where disputes arise over water leakage issues, the Supreme Court highlighted the importance of resolving conflicts amicably through mediation or arbitration.
+• Legal Recourse: In cases where disputes arise over internal water leakage issues in housing society, the Supreme Court highlighted the importance of resolving conflicts amicably through mediation or arbitration.
 However, if mutual agreement cannot be reached, legal recourse may be pursued through civil litigation to seek compensation for damages incurred.

 Implications for Homeowners